leslykinzel/neovim-config/README.md

 - **C Compiler**

-    If you're using gcc, you might be missing some standard header files.
+    If you're using gcc, you might be missing some header files.
 Make sure you have [build-essentials](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/) as a lot of Linux distros don't have it pre-installed.
     If you're on Windows & not using WSL for whatever reason, [winlibs](https://www.winlibs.com/#download-release) worked for me.

 - **LSP Dependencies**

     LSPs are managed by [Mason](https://github.com/williamboman/mason.nvim).
 Some LSPs need npm, Go, or some other package manager.
-It can be kind of annoying but check `:MasonLog` for details about each installation.
+Check `:MasonLog` for details about each installation.

 - [**NerdFonts**](https://www.nerdfonts.com/)